-Did you know that Lake Ol’ Bolossat is the only lake in Nyandarua County and Central region at large?
+Did you know that Lake Ol’ Bolossat is the only lake in Nyandarua County and the Central region at large?
 That is such a massive responsibility for just one lake.
 Springs, marshes, and the rich Central Highland forests keep the lake fed as it then gives its waters to other smaller outlets.
 As a result, Lake Ol’ Bolossat is a freshwater lake.
 Its solitude makes it an essential feature for both human beings and wildlife living within its reach.

 2. Feeds Major Watersheds

-Lake Ol’ Bolossat is very important because it feeds principle water resources such as the great Ewaso Nyiro River and the Thompson falls.
+Lake Ol’ Bolossat is very important because it feeds principal water resources such as the great Ewaso Nyiro River and the Thompson falls.
 Can you imagine what would happen if the lake dried up?
-Ewaso Nyiro is among the most critical rivers in Kenya.
+Ewaso Nyiro is among the most important rivers in Kenya.
 It quenches the dry earth as it traverses across Laikipia, Isiolo, and Marsabit, before flowing into Somalia.
 The river also feeds Thompson falls, which is an essential tourist attraction and water source for the people of Nyahururu and its environs.
 Lake Ol’ Bolossat is thus crucial for sustaining other vital water resources.

 3. Important Bird Area

 Lake Ol’ Bolossat stands as the 61st Important Bird Area in Kenya, together with other areas such as the Arabuko Sokoke Forest and Aberdare Mountains, among others.
 The lake houses up to 300 different bird species, the majority of which as transit birds.
 The birds fancy this lake as a suitable stopover because of its isolated location.
 While some use it just for rest, others breed and multiply here before moving on.
 Some of the abundant birds found in this lake include the Grey Crowned Crane and the Yellow-beaked Egyptian Goose.
 A fascinating fact on the same topic is that Lake Ol’ Bolossat carries the highest number of the Grey Crowned Crane in Kenya at any time.
 You can count up to 1000 individuals, especially during their mating season.
-The cranes not only breed but also lay on their eggs around the lake’s marsh.
+The cranes not only breed but also lay their eggs around the lake’s marsh.

 4. Wildlife Diversity